Call for Panels

 - Moderators are not the panelists.
 Their function is to introduce the panelists, keep a smooth flow, generate discussion (if necessary), and be the time-keeper.

 - Moderators must be assertive, both with their panelists and with the audience.
+They should ensure that everyone has equal speaking and response time, with no one person monopolizing the conversation.
 Discussions that are inappropriate should be, politely, discontinued or postponed and questions/dialog should be raised when the panelists and audience are not actively responding.
 Take only clarification questions during the panelists' presentations; do not allow this to turn into an open discussion between the panelist and the audience.
 (You have lost control of the panel if a panelist takes the floor and directly responds to non-clarification questions during the presentations.)

 - Do not let your panelists become the moderator.
 Your job is to indicate where, when, and what questions are acceptable.
 Your job is to direct questions to your panelists as necessary.